-When shorter days take over, it'll be dark when you finally return to shore (and you know how difficult it is to spot even familiar objects and landmarks in the dark).
+When shorter days take over, it'll be dark when you finally return to shore to tie up (and you know how difficult it is to spot even familiar objects and landmarks in the dark).
 So, it's wise to ensure your nautical charts both paper and electronic are current versions and up to date.

 Nav Lights and Flares

 Make certain your emergency flares, navigational lights and air horns are in tip-top shape.
 Carry a few waterproof flashlights so you can find your way even in the dark.

 This could be a lifesaver if you run into a problem and need help.
 With fewer boats hitting the waters, you may find it difficult to wave down help.
 And sometimes, your cellphone might not catch Wi-Fi signal.
 In those cases, use a VHF radio (check price on Amazon).

 A beautiful trip can quickly turn dangerous if you forget to watch out for the weather.
 Keep an eye on the forecast and plan accordingly.
 More conveniently, download a weather app to stay updated any time, any place.

 A full tank's the safest way to cruise.When fewer boaters indulge in fall boating activities and store their boats away for the end of the season, many fuel docks close earlier than usual hours.
 It's better not to postpone a fuel-up and carry enough in your tank to return home.

 It's always good boating practice to have a float plan.
 This "rescue plan" is an itinerary of your trip, which someone should have in case something goes wrong.